By Anne Thompson | Thompson on Hollywood October 2, 2014 at 1:40PM

 What happens when HBO falls through?
 Every time I hear about something like that, you don't hear it become revived somewhere else.
-You can take it to another company, right?
-If you write with their money, do they own it?
+You can't take it to another company, right?
+If you write with their money, they own it?

 Yeah.
 After you’re unattached, it's their property.
 It’s better to talk to the writer’s rep, or even the writer herself, about how that contract works.
 I think we still face this issue.
 I feel like reality TV has thrown a difficult wrench in the system-- on the programming and making side, and on the curating side-- a big wrench, which is that we now have a higher threshold for salacious.
 We have a higher threshold, unprecedented, for fast, cheap, and out of control.

 So HBO is guilty, in that they take advantage of R-content, they want sex, violence.
 Is that always cooked into their DNA?